 “Take a photo of him,” she says, her eyes smoky with eyeliner, her words smudging together in the Andalucían way.

 I blink at the head on the wall.

-“He’s the most photographed bull in Seville,” she explains, drawing another slab of flesh beneath her knife.
+“He’s the most photographed bull in Seville,” she explains, slashing flesh beneath her knife.